Telegram Payment Bots 2026: Stars, USDT & Free — Which Is Best?

 Typical fee structure:

-- InviteMember: ~$49/month + 10% per transaction
+- InviteMember: ~$49/month + 10% per transaction (see our full InviteMember alternatives comparison for details)

 - Others: 3-10% per transaction + withdrawal fees